jhildenbiddle/css-vars-ponyfill/README.md

 ### options.preserve

 - Type: `boolean`
-- Default: `true`
+- Default: `false`

 Determines if the original CSS custom property declaration will be retained in the ponyfill-generated CSS.

 When `true`, the original custom property declarations are available in the ponyfill-generated CSS along with their static values.
-This allows native methods like [setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) and [getPropertyValue()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/getPropertyValue) to continue working as expected in modern browsers.
 When `false`, only static values are available in the ponyfill-generated CSS.
-This reduces the CSS output size, but prevents modifying property values using native methods due to the browser's cascade behavior.

 **Example**